Liriodendron tulipifera: Distribution and habitat

 In the Cretaceous age the genus was represented by several species, and was widely distributed over North America and Europe.
 Its remains are also found in Tertiary rocks.

 Today the tulip tree is one of the largest and most valuable hardwoods of eastern North America, thriving in temperate deciduous forests east of the Mississippi River.
+Its indeterminate pattern of continued growth in the latter month of the growing season can cause this species to be more susceptible to droughts and cease shoot growth after July in drier climates.
 It prefers mesic to moist, well-drained soils and is generally most common at low to mid-elevations, for example usually not found above 3000 ft (900m) elevation in Virginia.

-It is native southern Ontario and northern Ohio south to the Gulf of Mexico and from extreme southern New York and Connecticut south to Louisiana and northern Florida.
+It is native from southern Ontario and northern Ohio south to the Gulf of Mexico and from extreme southern New York and Connecticut south to Louisiana and northern Florida.
 It extends south to north Florida, and has few natural populations west of the Mississippi River, but beyond its native areas it is found occasionally as ornamentals or escapes.
 Its finest development is in the Southern Appalachian mountains, where trees may exceed 170 ft in height.
 It was introduced into Great Britain before 1688 in Bishop Compton's garden at Fulham Palace and is now a popular ornamental in streets, parks, and large gardens.
 The Appalachian Mountains and adjacent Piedmont running south from Pennsylvania to Georgia contained 75 percent of all yellow-poplar growing stock in 1974.